Hotels near Chicago Sports Complex

 Which hotels near Chicago Sports Complex have laundry facilities?

-Which hotels near Chicago Sports Complex have a pool?
+Which hotels near Chicago Sports Complex have an outdoor pool?

 Which hotels near Chicago Sports Complex have suites or extra space?